Live Casino Guide

 Romania

 This provision of the Treaty was included as a safeguard against any protectionist measures being introduced by EEA members, and to encourage free cross-border trade of services.
-In the instance where an EEA member enacts a law prohibiting resident access to a service provided by a foreign service provider (ie one based in another EEA member country) and that same service is able to be provided by local service providers, a clear breach of the Treaty, and specifically Article 49 has occurred.
+In the instance where an EEA member enacts a law prohibiting resident access to a service provided by a foreign service provider (ie one based in another EEA member country) and that same service is able to be provided by local service providers, a clear breach of the Treaty, and specifically Article 56 has occurred.

 This situation should be contrasted with the case where an EEA member has passed laws prohibiting resident access to a service whether provided by local or foreign service providers.
 Here there is no protectionist element to the law and consequently no breach of the Treaty.
-Nothing in the Treaty prevents an EEA member from banning a particular service on whatever grounds, so long as the ban doesn't prejudice service providers in other EEA member states in favor of local operators.
+Nothing in the Treaty prevents an EEA member from banning a particular service on whatever grounds, so long as the ban doesn’t prejudice service providers in other EEA member states in favour of local operators.

 So what's the relevance of all this to online gambling and more specifically live dealer casino services?